Scarborough was the representative for Florida’s 1st congressional district and was a Republican. He served from 1995 to 2001.

-Each dot in the chart below was a member of the House of Representatives in 2002.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Scarborough is shown as a purple triangle. (analysis methodology)
+Scarborough is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2002 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 2843 (107th): To amend the Federal Rules of Criminal Procedure to allow motions for …

 - H.R.
 2842 (107th): To provide that Federal civilian retirees shall not be allowed to receive …

 - H.R.
 2815 (107th): To designate the Federal building located at 10th Street and Constitution Avenue, …

 - H.R.
 2559 (107th): To amend chapter 90 of title 5, United States Code, relating to …